11 Joyful Ways to Make Your Clothes More Sustainable

 10. Give clothes an update with Create me / textile 🔁

 Sometimes we buy new clothes because we’re bored of wearing the same old stuff.
 Consider updating your garments by embroidering, dyeing, even re-cutting, like making jeans shorter and turning long-sleeved tops into t-shirts.
 Or check out this cute iron-on kit from Humade, which includes more than 100 textile transfer iron-on shapes inspired by the game Tangram.
-It gives you the opportunity to repair (a hole or tear), camouflate (a stain) and/or personalise your fabrics.
-Available in mat silver and mat gold.
+It gives you the opportunity to repair (a hole or tear), camouflage (a stain) and/or personalise your fabrics.
 Suitable for clothes as well as interior textiles.

 11. Learn to sew, weave, macramé, embroider and knit 🧤